 Autistics United (AU) Canada is a grassroots self-advocacy organization dedicated to improving the lives of Autistic people in what is colonially known as Canada.

 Previously an international affiliate of the Autistic Self-Advocacy Network, the first chapter was founded in 2014.
-The organization was later established as Autistics United Canada, with now three chapters in Vancouver (Musqueam, Squamish, and Tsleil-Waututh Territory), Manitoba (Anishnaabeg, Cree, Oji-Cree, Dakota and Dene Territory, and Homeland of the Métis Nation), and Nova Scotia (Wabanaki Confederacy and Mi’kmaq Territory), as well as a network of self-advocates across the country.
+The organization was later established as Autistics United Canada, with now four chapters in Vancouver (Musqueam, Squamish, and Tsleil-Waututh Territory), Comox Valley (K'ómoks Territory), Manitoba (Anishnaabeg, Cree, Oji-Cree, Dakota and Dene Territory, and Homeland of the Métis Nation), and Nova Scotia (Wabanaki Confederacy and Mi’kmaq Territory), as well as a network of self-advocates across the country.

 AU Canada has worked hard to promote the inclusion of Autistic people in the conversations and decisions that affect our lives.
 All our leadership positions are held by Autistic people, reflecting our core value: “Nothing About Us, Without Us!”